idiap/bob/doc/CxxCoreUsingBlitzArrays.rst

 =================================

 You can use `Blitz`_ arrays as tensor primitives.
-For a complete description on how to use `Blitz`_ arrays, please refer to the `Blitz Manual`_.
+For a complete description on how to use `Blitz`_ arrays please refer to the `Blitz Manual`_.
 In this guide we just give a brief introduction to some of Blitz array properties for a quick start.

 .. note::
-  Please refer to :doc:`../../../python/core/doc/ArrayNote` for a detailed list and element type names we support.
+  Please refer to :doc:`../../../python/core/doc/ArrayNote` for a detailed list and element type names that we support.

 Construction
 ------------

-Blitz arrays are templates, so you must the element types and the number of dimensions are part of the type.
+Blitz arrays are templates, so the element types and the number of dimensions are all part of the type.
 Here is how to declare arrays:

 .. code-block:: c++